Science College presents: 'Stem cells in cancer: do they matter?'

 In cancer, subpopulations of self-renewing cancer stem cells sustain long-term clonal maintenance of cancer cells.
 Although these cancer stem cells can be rare yet they possess properties such as dormancy that provides them with therapy resistance.

 The research emphasizes the fact that therapy can eradicate the bulk of tumor cells.

-Dr Dick will explain how the discovery of cancer stem cells has laid the foundation for new approaches to cancer therapy.
+John E. Dick — the Canada Research Chair in Stem Cell Biology and a professor of molecular genetics at the University of Toronto — will explain how the discovery of cancer stem cells has laid the foundation for new approaches to cancer therapy.

 Free admission, no advance reservations